AlaskaAirlines/auro/docs/NEW_REACT_PROJECT_SETUP.md

-# Orion Quickstart Setup
+# Orion React Quickstart Setup

-The purpose of this document is to illustrate a bootstrap environment using Create-React-App and all currently available Orion Design System resources.
+The purpose of this document is to illustrate a bootstrap environment using **Create-React-App** and all currently available Orion Design System resources.

 ## Create React App